aeternalism/onchain/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is ERC20 token for AEternalism NFT marketplace system.
+Smart contracts powered AEternalism NFT marketplace system.
 Built with openzeppelin/contracts 3.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/aeternalism/ERC20/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/aeternalism/onchain/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->